North Stoke, Oxfordshire

+Etymology

+In the name North Stoke, stoke means "stockaded (place)" that is staked with more than just boundary-marking stakes.

 Parish church

 The Church of England parish church of Saint Mary was built in the 1230s when Robert de Esthall was the vicar.
 His memorial slab (1274) may be seen in the chancel.
 There are the remains of a Saxon piscina and rumours that the chest in the chancel is a 13th-century crusader chest.
 Most notable, however, are the large number of 14th century wall paintings.
 Consequent on these factors, it is Grade I listed.
 The original tower collapsed in 1669 and was not rebuilt until 1725.
 St. Mary's parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Checkendon, Ipsden, Stoke Row, Whitchurch-on-Thames and Woodcote.
 The Ridgeway path runs through the churchyard, to either side crossing the river Thames and climbing the Chilterns.

 Transport

 The village is a two forked dead-end residential road against the river Thames.
 However it is closer to the New Town end and has a lakeside Hotel and Golf Course which may be used by its visitors.
 From 6 June 2012, North Stoke is served by Go Ride bus service number 134 from Wallingford to Goring-on-Thames.
 Private homes and a private boathouse join the river, no public slipway is available.
 The Thames Path is on the opposite bank.